derijkp/scywalker/README.md

     Used to provide a file with all possible correct barcodes.
 By default the whitelist with the 10x version 3 barcodes is used.
 You can specify to use version 2 of the whitelist by using the shortcut `-sc_whitelist v2`
+    Other versions you can use are v4 for the 3' version 4 and p5v3 for the 5' version 3 (for version 2 the 5' whitelist is the same as the 3').
-    or specify a different whitelist by giving a file containing the barcodes, e.g. for 10x v2 using `-sc_whitelist ~/bin/scywalker-0.110.0-linux-x86_64/whitelists/737K-august-2016.txt.gz`
+    You can also specify a different whitelist by giving a file containing the barcodes, e.g. for 10x v2 using `-sc_whitelist ~/bin/scywalker-0.110.0-linux-x86_64/whitelists/737K-august-2016.txt.gz`
     You can also choose to not use a whitelist by specifying an empty for the option using `-sc_whitelist ''`